 In our podcast, Jason and Nolen explore what it takes to show up in mapping and earn more leads as a roofing contractor.
-If you’ve been coveting a featured listing for some time, be sure to listen in!
+So if you’ve been coveting a featured listing for some time, be sure to listen in.

 Look for These Key Points